gyselax/gyselalibxx/docs/README.md

 # Mkdocs documentation

-This file describes the Mkdocs package we use inside Gyselalib to document our code.
+This file describes the Mkdocs package we use inside Gyselalib++ to document our code.

 ## Packages for installation